-- All courses (except intensives) are delivered online using best practices in internet technology, instructional design, and adult learning. - · Three, Wednesday through Friday intensives are held on the Bethel University campus. - Five practicums are required during the program.
+- All courses are delivered online using best practices in internet technology, instructional design, and adult learning. - · One 4-day (Monday through Thursday) intensive is held on the Bethel University campus. - · A minimum of three practicum courses are required during the program.

-- · The program capstone is a master's project. - A supportive learning community is achieved through the cohort model-a small group of students progressing through a degree program together.
+- · 150 practicum hours can be earned through project work. - · The program capstone is a DNP project. - A supportive learning community is achieved through the cohort model-a small group of students progressing through a degree program together.